local-first-web/state/THE_PLAN.md

 This way, documents can be loaded instantly (using simple queries and indexes on the snapshot collection), and the feed is loaded only for edits (local or remote)

+### Networking

+When a new document is seen from a peer, the snapshot should be retrieved first so it can be displayed before downloading the change history.

+When joining a discovery key for the first time, all the snapshots should be retrieved before getting the change history for any of them.
+This should happen in as few messages as possible to reduce lag.

 ### Worker